california | interdisciplinary

 Graduate Fellowship Program 2016, University of California, Davis

-I begin with the impulse to touch.
-It is a simple desire for connection—with a forest, a body of water, a sheet of plastic, a lump of dough, my own child.
+I have an impulse to touch things with my body.
+It is a simple desire for connection - with a forest, a body of water, a sheet of plastic, a lump of dough, my own child.
 Thinking through and with my body is vital to my work.
-I learn by tracing, holding, wrapping, cutting, eating, wrestling, mimicking, surrendering.
-Dialogues emerge as I agitate the boundary between self and other in a hungry attempt to bring what is outside in; to become.
-It is always a struggle, and I fail often.
-But the desire persists.
-Using open-ended, experience-based inquiry about objects and subjects I explore ideas of entanglement, interdependence, and agency through a variety of media, including drawing, performance, and video.
+I learn by tracing, holding, wrapping, tearing, eating, wrestling, mimicking, surrendering.
+Dialogues emerge as I agitate the boundary between self and Everything Else in an attempt to collapse the distance between us.
+It is always a struggle, and I generally fail.
+But the desire for Entanglement persists.

 While At Headlands